nt4f04uNd/sweyer/README.md

 # Sweyer

-This is an open-source non-commercial repo of music player that is built with flutter This app is just my vision of how UI/UX in music apps should be Currently I am building it only for Android
+This is an open-source non-commercial repo of music player that is built with flutter.
+This app is just my sight on how UI/UX in music apps should be.
+Currently I am building it only for Android

 Some conventions that I use when I write my application can be found in [README_CONVENTIONS.md](https://github.com/nt4f04uNd/sweyer/blob/master/README_CONVENTIONS.md) file